psksvp/SimLang/readme.md

 }
 ~~~

-The code below shows variables declaration with type infer from the right hand side of the assignment symbol (=)
+The code below shows variables declaration with type infered from the right hand side of the assignment symbol (=)

 ~~~
 function main():numeric